BIM October 09, 2025

 • It is also possible to schedule a guided demo of the solution.

 Revizto is an impressive clash detection solution with a wealth of other capabilities.
-It acts as a great centralized source of information for all project participants, and its clash detection and issue-tracking capabilities are extremely useful.
-Not only can it locate and assign clashes to specific users or user groups, but it is also capable of working with many different BIM and CAD solutions on the market, significantly expanding its range of potential use cases.
+It acts as a great centralized source of information for all project participants, and its clash detection and issue-tracking capabilities are highly effective.
+Not only does it locate and assign clashes to specific users or groups of users, but it is also capable of working with many different BIM and CAD solutions on the market, significantly expanding its range of potential use cases.

 While we are on the topic of Revizto, our experience with it makes it possible to use this software as an example of how clash reports are generated in such software.
 The following sequence of steps and screenshots showcases Revizto’s clash testing capabilities, as well as the review of the results, information synchronization, and clash navigation.